View Geraldine Fasolka's Obituary on NewsItem.com and share memories

 On May 8, 1948, she married Michael Fasolka, of Marion Heights, in St. Joseph's Church, Coal Township, by the Msgr.
 Dennis P. Reardon.
 She lived in Kulpmont with her devoted husband where they raised their children.
 Her beloved husband died June 10, 2004, with Geraldine at his side.
 They celebrated their 56th wedding anniversary with their family just the month before his death.

 She worked at Shamokin State General Hospital for several years as an operating room nurse.
-She last worked as a supervisor at Moutain View Manor before retiring in 1985.
+She last worked as a supervisor at Mountain View Manor before retiring in 1985.

 Following retirement, she and Michael moved to a new home in Den Mar Gardens in Kulpmont.